nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 ``ml_runner``
   The module uses :ref:`ei_wrapper` API to control running the machine learning model.
   It provides the prediction results using :c:struct:`ml_result_event`.
-  The module runs the machine learning model and provides results only if there is an active subsriber.
+  The module runs the machine learning model and provides results only if there is an active subscriber.
   An application module can inform that it is actively listening for results using :c:struct:`ml_result_signin_event`.

 ``ml_app_mode``